 Written and Directed by Terrence Malick

-Surrounded by literalists in college, I did my best to nurture a cynical exterior, but the truth is that I probably responded to every emotionally ethereal cereal pitch in moviedom.
+Surrounded by literalists in college I did my best to nurture a cynical exterior.
+But the truth is that I probably responded to every emotionally ethereal-cereal pitch in moviedom.
 Anything mysterious grabbed me.
-Some of Fellini’s excesses, once he started making movies about his dreams, paled a bit, but other stuff got me deep.
+Some of Fellini’s excesses paled a bit once he started making movies about his dreams, but plenty of other stuff struck me deep.

 For these eyes the fragmented impressionism is devastatingly successful.
 Every shot presents us with a new idea or a new wonderment of nature, of everyday beauty, of human emotionalism.
 The consistency with home life scenes in other Terrence Malick films may be due to the production designs of Jack Fisk.
-Seeing Badlands again, we see the same neighborhoods with broad lawns, low curbs and no fences.
+Badlands displays the same neighborhoods with broad lawns, low curbs and no fences.
 Malick makes the 1950s real without the usual crutches of hot rods and Rock ‘n’ Roll — we instead get the feeling of long days, the unlocked doors, the sense of adult control.
-The emphasis wasn’t on electronic consumerism… the older folks in charge of the world had been born before WW1, and the telephone was enough of a nuisance for them.
+The emphasis on electronic consumerism hadn’t yet arrived… the older folks in charge of the world had been born before WW1, and the telephone was enough of a nuisance for them.

-This heightened insistence on a spiritual reality behind the one we can see permeates Malick’s images, and motivates their reduction to fleeting impressions.
+This heightened insistence on a spiritual reality behind the one we can see permeates Malick’s worldview, and motivates the reduction of his images to fleeting impressions.
 Our loves and fears, births and deaths, are events no more and no less miraculous than a butterfly landing on a woman’s hand.
 Stanley Kubrick presented us with a hundred or so profound images in 2001: A Space Odyssey, a film that offers an antiseptic surface yet is always about the destiny of the human spirit.
 Terrence Malick leads with his emotions, finding a sense of wonder in simple things around us.
 The show has an emotional investment in faith as well.
-The characters often look for answers from nature, wait to hear voices.
-‘Answer me’ ask all three of the main characters, but the Cosmos doesn’t respond.
+The characters often look to nature for answers.
+They wait to hear voices.
+All three of the main characters ask, ‘Answer me,’ but the Cosmos doesn’t respond.

 Returning at various junctures is a curious view of an amorphous ‘living light’ somewhere in the darkness.
 It appears to be an abstract representation of God, or perhaps it is the eye at the center of the universe that sees all.
 In the theatrical cut of The Tree of Life this abstract living light functions almost like D.W.
-Griffith’s vision of Mary, ‘endlessly rocking the cradle’ that joined the four disparate stories of Intolerance.
+Griffith’s vision of Mary that joined the four disparate stories of Intolerance, ‘endlessly rocking the cradle.’

 That’s a difficult sell because these are reptiles we’re talking about, and even with giant mammals of a later age there’s still the issue of anthropomorphism.
-We’d sooner believe that the killer dinosaur passed up its meal because it smell the disease on the fallen beast.
-But if Malick wants to believe that all animals are endowed the something like our own spirit, he’ll have a lot of progressive vegetarians to keep him company.
+We’d sooner believe that the killer dinosaur passed up its meal because it smells the disease on the fallen beast.
+But no harm, no foul.
+If Malick wants to believe that all animals are endowed with something like our own spirit, he has a lot of progressive vegetarians to keep him company.

-The whole dinosaur section seems present so it can be wiped out by a meteor — to remind us that we humans may have Species Mortality as well, that we may only be temporary residents on Planet Earth.
+The whole dinosaur section seems present so it can be wiped out by a meteor.
+That reminds us that we humans may have Species Mortality as well, that we may only be temporary residents on Planet Earth.
 We’re not sure what prompts the ‘second coming’ reunion of souls at the finish, but there is an image that might suggest an explosion of the sun.

-The main, semi-autobiographical central part of the movie is what will hold conventional audiences — the family’s joys and troubles, memories of harmony and discontent, a death in the family.
+The main, semi-autobiographical central part of the movie is what will hold conventional audiences: the family’s joys and troubles, memories of harmony and discontent, a death in the family.
 The standard mid-‘fifties setup is burdened with conflicts that are likely universal to peoples everywhere.
-The mother (Jessica Chastain, I think in her breakthrough role) is a proto- Earth Mother, a mother of three still willing to play with a butterfly or soak herself in a lawn sprinkler just because it feels good.
+The wife (Jessica Chastain, I think in her breakthrough role) is a proto- Earth Mother, a mother of three still willing to play with a butterfly or soak herself in a lawn sprinkler just because it feels good.
 She says she never thought she would marry, but now is convinced that her life became real only when her boys were born.
 She plays with them, something that appeals to every son secretly in love with his mother.
-It’s an ideal happiness, heaven on Earth.
+It’s a blissful ideal, heaven on Earth.

 We only get a sketchy vision of the adult Jack walking amid grandiose modern architecture, interacting with his employees and dealing with office politics.
 He instead seems to be ‘remembering’ much of the content of the movie, the fragmented memories that form the film’s style.